 were 'cb' is a value ("valu") which stores the path to a file to check boundary conditions.
-The file could have been used directly but using a value is convenient since it is then possible to start the same action with a quite short command line ("read cb") instead of typing the full file name.
+The file could have been used directly but using a value is convenient since it is then possible to start the same action with a quite short command line ("read cb") instead of typing the full file name or using the menu.
 This commands are usually stored in a ".cgx" file in the home directory to link them to the menu during startup.
+Regard also the command "subm" which uses submenus below 'user' for the same task.

-9.60 merg
+9.61 merg